 When communicating with your insurance company about a settlement, it’s important to understand what a claims adjuster will look at when making a decision.
-In this blog, the law firm of Reich & Binstock will walk you through how to craft a demand letter, as well as how to write a counter offer letter.
+In this blog, the law firm of Reich & Binstock will walk you through how to craft a demand letter, as well as how to write a counter offer letter if you’re not happy with the settlement offer.
 While it is possible to handle this process on your own, we highly recommend working with experienced personal injury lawyers.
 Insurance companies exist to make a profit, so they’ll try to get away with giving you the lowest possible offer.
 Our attorneys can help you with your personal injury claim and fight to get you the compensation you deserve.
 To schedule your free consultation with us, please call 713-622-7271 today.

 How Do I Write a Demand Letter to an Insurance Company?

 First, we’ll start with the initial demand letter.
 Demand letters are the backbone of your settlement negotiations.
 It’s important to work with your personal injury attorney to craft a thorough and logical demand letter to send to the insurance company.
 We recommend that you include all of the following information.